 Stormwater discharges from all regulated TS4 and MS4 entities operating within the TMDL watersheds have the potential to contribute to bacteria and other pathogens and are subject to the WLA portion of the TMDL.
-The South Carolina Department of Transportation (SCDOT) is a designated TS4 within these TMDL watersheds, operating under NPDES TS4 permit SCS040001 (Figure 5).
+The SCDOT is a designated TS4 within these TMDL watersheds, operating under NPDES TS4 permit SCS040001 (Figure 5).
 However, SCDOT is not a traditional MS4 as it lacks statutory taxing or enforcement powers, and does not regulate land use or zoning, or issue building or development permits.
-Charleston County and SCDOT have been allocated WLAs (Table 7).
+Charleston County has been allocated a WLA (Table 7).